 Meet the Founder

 Theresa has a passion to want to help others to learn how to care for their own loved ones within their communities before and after someone dies.
+She has recently received her certificate as a Death Doula which broadened her knowledge on how to help families in more ways.

 Her style of teaching comes from years of experience caring for others in the dying process.